3.1 Recognition of Abuse and Neglect

-Child protection checks must be initiated for the child and any siblings.
+AHT must be considered in children presenting with BRUEs, and Child protection checks must be initiated for the child and any siblings.
 Any suspicions must be reported immediately to the duty social worker.

 Children can have accidental bruising, but the following must be considered as highly suspicious of a non-accidental injury unless there is an adequate explanation provided and experienced medical opinion sought:

 A medical opinion from a forensic dentist/odontologist should be sought where there is any doubt over the bite's origin.

 It can be challenging to distinguish between accidental and non-accidental burns and scalds and will always require experienced medical opinion.
 Any burn with a clear outline may be suspicious, e.g: